Design Stability in Adaptive Experiments: Implications for Treatment Effect Estimation

 Our contributions proceed in four parts.
-First, we begin by analyzing a standard estimator of the average treatment effect: the \emph{inverse propensity weighting} (IPW) estimator, and propose an improvement by introducing a finite-population version of its \emph{augmented version} (AIPW) that is commonly defined and used in model-based frameworks.
+First, we analyze the \emph{inverse propensity weighted} (IPW) estimator for the average treatment effect and propose an improvement via a finite-population analogue of its \emph{augmented version} (AIPW), commonly used in model-based frameworks.
 Second, for both estimators, we establish central limit theorems under general sequential designs that satisfy a newly defined property called \emph{design stability}.
-Third, under two different forms of \emph{design stability - strong and weak} - we derive estimators of the asymptotic variances of the treatment effect estimators.
+Third, under two different forms of \emph{design stability - strong and weak} - we derive estimators of the asymptotic variances of the average treatment effect estimators.
 These variance estimators, and the corresponding confidence intervals for the ATE, are conservative in that they are asymptotically positively biased, leading to asymptotic overcoverage of the confidence intervals.
 However, the biases vanish under certain forms of treatment effect homogeneity, yielding correct asymptotic coverage of the confidence intervals.
-Finally, we specialize these results to the two concrete experimental designs mentioned above, arguing that one of them (Wei's adaptive design~\cite{Wei1978-gd}) satisfies the \emph{strong design stability} condition, whereas the other (Efron's design~\cite{Efron1971-yh}) satisfies the \emph{weak design stability} condition.
+Finally, we specialize these results to the two concrete experimental designs mentioned above, arguing that one of them (Wei's adaptive coin design~\cite{Wei1978-gd}) satisfies the \emph{strong design stability} condition, whereas the other (Efron's biased coin design~\cite{Efron1971-yh}) satisfies the \emph{weak design stability} condition.